nick-murray/gee-global-intertidal-change-ARCHIVE/README.md

 This repository contains the source software developed for the project.
 A full description of the methods, validation, and limitations of the data produced by this software is available in the published paper.
 For project updates and additional frequently asked questions, please refer to the [project website](https://www.globalintertidalchange.org/).

 #### Citation
 Use of any aspect of this study requires full attribution (see licence).
-Please cite the published paper:
+Please cite both this archive and the published paper:

-Murray et al. (in submission) Losses and gains of Earth's tidal wetlands.
+Murray, N.J., Worthington, T.A., Bunting, P., Duce, S., Hagger, V., Lovelock, C.E., Lucas, R., Saunders, M.I., Sheaves, M., Spalding, M., Waltham, N.J., Lyons, M.B., (2022) High-resolution mapping of losses and gains of Earth's tidal wetlands. *Science*. [paper link](https://doi.org/10.1126/science.abm9583)

 #### Usage
 The code developed to map tidal wetlands globally in Earth Engine is designed to be deployed separately in Earth Engine in following order: